 Overseas medical and hospital expenses

-Unlimited cover for the cost of overseas emergency medical, surgical and hospital treatment if you get sick or injured on your international trip (excluding pregnancy and childbirth).
+Unlimited amount for medical and hospital treatment if you get sick or injured on your international trip (excluding pregnancy and childbirth).

 Cancellation and amendment fees